savoirfairelinux/cukinia/README.md

-# Cukinia firmware validation framework
+# Cukinia - a Linux firmware validation framework

 Cukinia is designed to help Linux-based embedded firmware developers run simple system-level validation tests on their firmware.